Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

 ANNs also play a vital role in the MIA task.
 Fig.~\ref{fig2} shows that they include classical neural networks and deep neural networks.
-In the early years, due to the computer performance limitation, classical neural networks represented by \emph{Multilayer Perceptron} (MLP), \emph{Radial Basis Function Neural Network} (RBF), \emph{Probabilistic Neural Network} (PNN), etc. are applied to the MIA tasks.
+In the early years, due to the computer performance limitation, classical neural networks, represented by MLP, \emph{Radial Basis Function Neural Network} (RBF), and \emph{Probabilistic Neural Network} (PNN), are applied to the MIA tasks.
 For example, in~\cite{Culverhouse-1996-ACFD}, human experts' performance in identifying \emph{Dinoflagellates} is compared to that achieved by two ANN classifiers (MLP and RBF) and two other statistical techniques, KNN and \emph{Quadratic Discriminant Analysis} (QDA).
 The data set used for training and testing comprised a collection of 60 features that are extracted from the specimen images.
 The result shows that the ANN classifiers outperform classical statistical techniques.
-Extended trials show that the human experts achieved 85\% accuracy while the RBF achieves the best performance of 83\%, the MLP 66\%, KNN 60\%, and the QDA 56\%.
-The work~\cite{Kumar-2010-RDMU} uses PNN to select the best identification parameters of the features extracting from the microorganism images.
+Extended trials show that the human experts achieve 85\% accuracy while the RBF achieves the best performance of 83\%, the MLP 66\%, KNN 60\%, and the QDA 56\%.
+The work~\cite{Kumar-2010-RDMU} uses PNN to select the best identification parameters of the features extracted from the microorganism images.
 PNN is then used to classify the microorganisms with a 100\% accuracy using nine identification parameters.

-Later, with the significant improvement of computer performance, the development of neural network theory and the proposal of \emph{Convolutional Neural Network} (CNN), deep neural networks show an overwhelming advantage in image analysis, including microbial image analysis.
+Later, with the significant improvement of computer performance, the development of neural network theory, and the proposal of CNN, deep neural networks show an overwhelming advantage in image analysis, including microbial image analysis.
 For example, the work~\cite{Matuszewski-2018-MATS} uses U-Net to perform the \emph{Rift Valley} virus segmentation and achieves a Dice score of 90\% and \emph{Intersection Over Union} (IOU) of 83.1\%.
-In~\cite{Wahid-2019-DCNN}, the transfer learning based on Xception is applied to perform the bacterial classification.
-Seven varieties of bacteria for recognition which might be lethal for human are chosen for the experiment.
-The performance is evaluated on 230 bacteria images of seven varieties from test dataset, which shows promising performance with approximately 97.5\% prediction accuracy in bacteria image classification.
+In~\cite{Wahid-2019-DCNN}, transfer learning based on Xception is applied to perform the bacterial classification.
+Seven varieties of bacteria for recognition that might be lethal for humans are chosen for the experiment.
+The performance is evaluated on 230 bacteria images of seven varieties from the test dataset, which shows promising performance with approximately 97.5\% prediction accuracy in bacteria image classification.